-Although the conspiracy theory of the Dooms Day back in 2012 is long over, people are still thinking of how they can make use of areas in their homes for emergency storage space for survival.
-Because in reality, there are multiple severe threats to households⎯this could be typhoons, earthquakes, hurricanes or just about any natural phenomenon or manmade disaster.
-Now, these can happen anytime and without a warning that’s why we should be able to prepare ourselves and our family for things like these.
+Although the conspiracy theory of the Doomsday back in 2012 is long over, people are still thinking of how they can make use of areas in their homes for emergency storage space for survival.
+What better use for our messy garage than a storage space for survival!

 So, after convincing your family that having a storage space is a good idea, you decided that your garage is the perfect space for this purpose.
 Now you just need to follow these tips to turn your garage into a storage space for survival.

 What Should I Do With the Garage?

 Before anything else, your priority should be the framework of your garage.
 For you to be guided in this process, you might want to look into these tips:

 Brackets and straps can be tied together as one way of fortifying your garage.
 You can also add metal brackets from roof trusses down to the base of the garage.

 Brackets can be attached to secure the foundation of this area⎯you want to be prepared in times of the most severe disaster, right?